-Graduate programs have been designed to serve students with either of two career goals: to obtain an advanced degree or to obtain advanced training for personal or professional growth.
+Graduate programs have been designed to serve students with either of two career goals-to obtain an advanced degree or to obtain advanced training for personal or professional growth.

 Academic programs include 27 offering master's degrees and 11 offering doctoral degrees.
-Two interdisciplinary graduate programs, Gerontology and Public Policy Administration, report directly to the graduate school.
+Two interdisciplinary graduate programs, in gerontology and public policy administration, report directly to the graduate school.